5 Things to Experience in Philadelphia

 Philadelphia is rich in attractions that tell America’s story, all within walking distance of each other.
 Tour Independence Hall, a UNESCO World Heritage Site, and explore the National Constitution Center’s new permanent exhibit Civil War and Reconstruction: The Battle for Freedom and Equality.

-Visit the Benjamin Franklin Parkway, Philadelphia’s Museum District, to explore the Philadelphia Museum of Art and the Barnes Foundation, with the world’s finest private collections of early French-Modern and Post-Impressionist paintings.
+Visit the Benjamin Franklin Parkway, Philadelphia’s Museum District, to explore the Philadelphia Museum of Art and the Barnes Foundation, with the world’s finest private collection of early French-Modern and Post-Impressionist paintings.
 Wander throughout the city to enjoy our unparalleled collection of public art (more than 4,000 murals and sculptures!).

 Philadelphia’s dining scene is exceptional thanks to our roster of renowned chefs and restaurateurs including a whole host of James Beard Award winners, a wide range of ethnic and global cuisines and a festive food truck scene.
 Treat yourself to an unforgettable gourmet meal, enjoy the city’s trademark cheesesteak or try something new at Reading Terminal Market.